TheresaLui/SelfHelpContent_v2/articles/microsoft.importexport/importexport-shipping.md

 * [FAQ](https://docs.microsoft.com/azure/storage/common/storage-import-export-service-faq?toc=/azure/storage/blobs/toc.json#shipping-disks)<br>

-* If you want to use a carrier other than those available in the dropdown list, contact Azure Data Box Operations team at adbops@microsoft.com to check if the DC supports receiving/shipping back from your carrier.
+* If you want to use a carrier other than those available in the drop down list, contact Azure Data Box Operations team at adbops@microsoft.com to check if the DC supports receiving/shipping back from your carrier.